cinmoy98/PostgreSQL-tutorial-documentation/README.md

 ![alt text](images/insatallation.png)

 After you finish you can run either `SQL Shell (psql)` for command line client or `pgAdmin 4` for GUI client.You are now ready to go.

+# Your first step
+As our pc serves as a server(database server) we need a client with which we can connect,view the contents and modify them.
+In Three ways we can do it.

+- GUI client (`pgAdmin 4`)
+- Terminal/cmd (`SQL Shell`)
+- Application

+I will use mostly terminal/cmd for my future works as it is a good habit and helps a lot during real projects.

+Run the SQL Shell (psql).As you are running it for the first time your default server[localhost], Database [postgres], port [5432], Username [postgres].So you need to press just `enter`.Password is the superuser password that you set during installation.

+## Creating database